View Current

 (197) Where the complaint identifies matters considered to be misconduct or serious misconduct in relation to a University staff member who is subject to an Enterprise Agreement, the matter will be handled in accordance with the relevant enterprise agreement.

-(198) Where the complaint may be in relation to a breach of privacy, the matter must be referred to the University's Privacy and Right to Information Officer.
+(198) Where the complaint may be in relation to a breach of privacy, the matter must be referred to the University's Privacy and Right to Information Manager.

 (199) All other complaints will be handled in accordance with the University's Complaint Management Policy.